What You’ll Learn

 Continued Growth of Evergreen Retail Vehicles and Increasing Deal Sizes

-Perpetual or evergreen fully-funded structures have begun to transform the secondary market.
-Industry reports estimated these vehicles accounted for up to a third of total secondary fundraising in 2024.20 Perhaps because of their need to deploy capital quickly and cater to nearer-term liquidity needs of their own LPs, these evergreen funds appeared more willing to pay premium prices for secondary stakes, further narrowing bid-ask spreads across the LP-led market.
+Perpetual or evergreen fully funded structures have begun to transform the secondary market.
+Approximately $16 billion was raised for evergreen pools in H1 2025, with about 60% directed to secondaries.19 Perhaps because of their need to deploy capital quickly and cater to nearer-term liquidity needs of their own LPs, these evergreen funds appeared more willing to pay premium prices for secondary stakes, further narrowing bid-ask spreads across the LP-led market.

 The more diversified portfolios available in the secondary market tend to include underlying companies or assets that are closer to exit, which can potentially accelerate distributions, a feature that can be especially attractive for GPs managing these evergreen vehicles.
 The ability for these managers to evaluate existing portfolios with more upfront information can also help them better manage risk—which may be a reason secondaries strategies have experienced a lower risk profile historically compared to primary buyout strategies.

 The emergence of these evergreen vehicles also coincided with a trend toward larger deal sizes and a more concentrated set of buyers at the top end of the market.
-Overall, according to Jefferies, the secondary market saw 51 deals exceeding $1 billion, up from 34 in 2023.21 The top buyers also made up a significant portion of the overall volume, especially for GP-led deals, with the top five GPs contributing nearly 70% of total capital raised to date.22 Similarly, Evercore reports that the top eight accounted for more than half of the dry powder available for secondaries in the first half of 2024.23
+Overall, according to Jefferies, the secondary market saw 56 deals exceeding $1 billion, already surpassing the 51 recorded for all of 2024.20 The largest buyers continued to account for a significant share of GP-led deals, reinforcing a concentrated competitive landscape.21

 Beyond Buyout: Emerging Infrastructure, Private Debt Secondaries Markets

-Though buyout continues to dominate both GP-led and LP-led supply, secondary markets in other asset classes, especially infrastructure and private debt, grew more robust in 2024.
+Though buyout continues to dominate both GP-led and LP-led supply, secondary markets in other asset classes, especially infrastructure, grew more robust in the first half of 2025.

-Infrastructure and private debt appeared to take share of GP-led volumes away from private equity, which still dominated in 2024 (Exhibit 3)
+Infrastructure continued to gain share of GP-led volumes in H1 2025 (Exhibit 3)

 According to Jefferies, private debt and venture secondaries are also expected to expand, albeit at different paces.25 Private debt followed closely behind infrastructure as a share of both GP-led and LP-led deals in 2024.26 With record-setting fundraising and continued growth on the horizon across these markets, managers have established dedicated secondaries teams to underwrite deals in these emerging asset classes.27